This accessibility statement applies to www.cht.nhs.uk only.

 - email firstname.lastname@example.org

 We’ll consider your request and get back to you in 10 working days.

 Reporting accessibility problems with this website

-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, please use one of the contact methods below:
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact:

 Phone number: 01484 355420

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person

 If you contact us before your visit we can arrange Interpreting provision, which is provided by: